-The Town considered a total of twenty-four (24) CDBG eligible projects/programs this year.
+Proposed Projects: The Town considered a total of twenty-four (24) CDBG eligible projects/programs this year.
 The Community Development Citizen Advisory Committee met to review the proposals and make recommendations for funding.
 A summary of the Committee's recommendations for the 2015-2016 CDBG program is provided below.
 Proposed projects administered directly by the Town will include James Woody Park-Walks and Ancillary Improvements, Mendel Park-Basketball Court and Exercise Equipment, Program Administration, Residential Rehabilitation Loan Program, Rehabilitation Administration 14H, Micro-Enterprise Business Assistance and Bus Stop Accessibility Improvements.

-The Town's Community Development Citizen's Advisory Committee (CDCAC) voted: (1) To recommend approval of the following projects for fiscal year 2015-2016 for incorporation into the draft 2015-2016 Fourth-Year Action Plan.
-(2) The CDCAC recommends approval of all Town administered projects and HOME activities.
+The Town's Community Development Citizen's Advisory Committee (CDCAC) voted as follows: 1) Recommend approval of the following projects for fiscal year 2015-2016 for incorporation into the draft 2015-2016 Fourth-Year Action Plan, and 2) The CDCAC recommends approval of all Town administered projects and HOME activities.

-Public service projects comprise fifteen percent (15%) (\$84,669) of the proposed Fourth-Year allocation, the maximum amount allowable pursuant to CDBG regulations.
+Public service projects comprise 15% (\$84,669.00) of the proposed Fourth-Year allocation, the maximum amount allowable pursuant to CDBG regulations.
 A total of eleven (11) public service projects are recommended for funding.